CDE Guidance on DisproportionalityCritical values and beliefs, background, goals, data, and improvement strategies related to disproportionality.

 Newsletter addressing legal, policy, and human aspects of disproportionate representation.
-California Department of Education (2010).
+CDE (2010).

-IDEA mandated each state to develop a six-year State Performance Plan (SPP) that must describe the data calculations and set measurable and rigorous targets for each of the SPP indicators following Office of Special Education Programs (OSEP) instructions.
+IDEA mandated each state to develop a six-year SPP that must describe the data calculations and set measurable and rigorous targets for each of the SPP indicators following Office of Special Education Programs (OSEP) instructions.
 These targets or goals are the following: